Soul Man (film): Controversy

 The film was widely criticized for its use of make-up to make a white actor appear African American, which many compared to blackface.
 Members of the NAACP spoke out against the film and an African American student group at UCLA organized a picket of a cinema screening Soul Man.

 NAACP Chapter President Willis Edwards said in a statement at the time, "We certainly believe it is possible to use humor to reveal the ridiculousness of racism.
 However the unhumorous and quite seriously made plot point of Soul Man is that no black student could be found in all of Los Angeles who was academically qualified for a scholarship geared to blacks."

 In defending the film, Tisch compared it to Tootsie (1982), which featured a man masquerading as a woman for career advancement.
 "It used comedy as a device to expose sexual stereotyping.
 I think Soul Man uses it to explode racial stereotyping."

 The film was seen by USA President Ronald and Nancy Reagan at Camp David.
 "The Reagans enjoyed the film and especially enjoyed seeing their son Ron," a White House spokesman said at the time.

 Critical reception

 Controversy aside, the film was panned by critics.
 It has a score of 17% on Rotten Tomatoes from 24 reviews.
 The critics's consensus reads, "Critics had a whole lot less than a truckload of good loving for this woefully misguided take on race in '80s America".
+Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.

 Roger Ebert gave Soul Man one out of four stars, writing that the main premise "is a genuinely interesting idea, filled with dramatic possibilities, but the movie approaches it on the level of a dim-witted sitcom."
+Janet Maslin of The New York Times was more positive, writing: "[the film] has a breezy, unapologetic manner.
+And it also happens to be funny, which goes a long way toward making up for any underlying obtuseness or insensitivity...
+If Soul Man lacks polish, not to mention social awareness, it also lacks pretension.
+It's a blithe, silly, good-natured movie and, of its kind, quite an enjoyable one...", in addition to praising the cast.